 This doesn’t lessen Wayne’s trauma.
 Bruce was a child when he watched his parents die.
-The pain that comes from that is obvious in a lot of pieces of Batman stories.
-My favorite example is the fights against Scarecrow in Arkham Asylum.
+The pain that comes from that is obvious in a lot of Batman stories.
+My favorite examples are the fights against Scarecrow in Arkham Asylum.
 It shows that Bruce is still haunted by the fact that he couldn’t do anything, despite being a child.

 Sadly, that’s not the end of Bruce Wayne’s pain.
 He’s lost Robins, girlfriends and best friends all in an attempt to save Gotham City.
 Look at Harvey Dent; Bruce and Dent both put their faith in each other to help clean Gotham.
 For Dent’s troubles, Sal Maroni threw acid in his face, turning him into another enemy.